-$HG{BL,BR,y}$ = Baseline biomass-based heat generation in year y (GJ) $BR{B5,n,h,y}$ = Quantity of biomass residues of category n used in heat generator h in year y with baseline scenario B5 (tonne on dry-basis) NCV {BR,n,y} = Net calorific value of biomass residue of category n in year y (GJ/tonne on dry-basis) $\eta{{\scriptscriptstyle BL},{\scriptscriptstyle HG},{\scriptscriptstyle BR},h}$ = Baseline biomass-based heat generation efficiency of heat generator \boldsymbol{h} (ratio) BR {B4,n,y} = Quantity of biomass residues of category n used in the CDM project activity in year y for which the baseline scenario is B4 (tonne on dry- basis)
+$HG{RL.RR.v}$ = Baseline biomass-based heat generation in year y (GJ)

+$BR{B5,n,h,y}$ = Quantity of biomass residues of category n used in heat generator h in year y with baseline scenario B5 (tonne on dry-basis)
-LOC_y - Length of the operational campaign in year y (hour) CAP {HG,h} - Baseline capacity of heat generator h (GJ/h) LFC {HG,h} - Baseline load factor of heat generator h (ratio) y - Year of the crediting period h - Heat generator in the baseline scenario

-- 73. Where the baseline scenario includes the use of biomass residues for the generation of power and/or heat at the project site in new and/or existing plants (scenario B5), the amounts of biomass residues of category n that would be available in the baseline in year y (BR{B5,ny}) shall be determined. - 74.
-The allocation of biomass residues to the different heat generators $(BR{B5,n,h,y})$ shall be guided so as to maximize the heat generation efficiency of the set of heat generators, taking into account the following: - (a) Where only one type of biomass residues would be used in the baseline in clearly identifiable baseline heat generators, the monitored quantities of biomass residues used in the project can be directly allocated to those baseline heat generators; - (b) Where one type of biomass residue from one particular source could be used in the baseline in two or more heat generators with different efficiencies, the respective amounts shall be allocated to the different heat generators.
-The project participants shall specify and justify in the CDM-PDD in a transparent manner how the allocations are made; - (c) Where one type of biomass residue type can technically be used in both heat generators which do not require co-firing fossil fuels and heat generators which require co-firing fossil fuels, it should be assumed that it is used to the maximum extent possible in the heat generator which does not require co-firing fossil fuels, taking into account any technical and operational constraints.
-Any remaining biomass residue quantities are then allocated to the subsequent heat generators which require co-firing fossil fuels; - (d) Where one type of biomass residue could have two or more different alternative baseline scenarios (e.g. partly dumped (B1) and partly used for power generation at the project site (B5)), the amount of biomass residue used by the project shall be allocated to the respective baseline scenario.
+$NCV{BR,n,y}$ = Net calorific value of biomass residue of category n in year y (GJ/tonne on dry-basis)

+- 74. The allocation of biomass residues to the different heat generators ( $BR{B5,n,h,y}$ ) shall be guided so as to maximize the heat generation efficiency of the set of heat generators, taking into account the following: - (a) Where only one category of biomass residues would be used in the baseline in clearly identifiable baseline heat generators, the monitored quantities of biomass residues used in the project can be directly allocated to those baseline heat generators; - (b) Where one category of biomass residue from one particular source could be used in the baseline in two or more heat generators with different efficiencies, the project participants shall specify in a transparent manner how the respective amounts of biomass residues are allocated to each of the heat generators; - (c) Where one category of biomass residue category can technically be used in heat generators which do not require co-firing fossil fuels as well as heat generators which require co-firing fossil fuels, it should be assumed that the biomass is used to the maximum extent possible in the heat generator which does not require co-firing fossil fuels, taking into account any technical and operational constraints.
+Any remaining biomass residue quantities are then allocated to the subsequent heat generators which require co-firing fossil fuels; - (d) Where biomass residues could be used for power generation at the project site (B5), the respective amounts shall be determined based on the largest amounts of that category of biomass used for power and/or heat generation in the most recent three calendar years prior the date of submission of the PDD for validation of the CDM project activity.